 Most English writing classes and textbooks focus on accuracy.
 It’s much easier for a book or teacher to point out grammar and vocabulary errors than to teach you to write quickly.
 However, it’s important to work on both.

 The good news is that you can easily do this ESL writing exercise by yourself!
-Here’s how I helped my students with fluency in writing when I taught in South Korean universities.
+Here’s how I helped my students with fluency in writing when I taught at South Korean universities.

 ESL Writing Activity to Improve Fluency in Writing